-- Driver's license suspension: Varies by time between charges.

-- A license reinstatement fee ranging from \$50 to

-- \$1,200, depending on the specifics of the situation.

-- Mandatory installation of an ignition interlock device.

-- Felony charge.

-- License revocation: up to lifetime.

-- \$2,000 \$50,000 fine.

-- Possible jail time of at least 2 1/2 years, or prison time between 2 1/2 years and 5 years.
+Possible vehicle registration revocation.
+Fourth Offense Driver's license suspension: Varies by time between charges.
+A license reinstatement fee ranging from \$50 to \$1,200, depending on the specifics of the situation.
+Mandatory installation of an ignition interlock device Felony charge.
+License suspension for 10 years. \$1,500 - \$25,000 fine.
+Between 2 years and 2 1/2 years in jail, or between 2 1/2 years and 5 years in prison.
+Your judge can reduce the sentence to 12 months; otherwise, you aren't eligible for parole until you serve at least 12 months.
+Possible alcohol education program (see below).
+Mandatory installation of an ignition interlock device.
+Possible vehicle registration revocation.
+Possible motor vehicle forfeiture.
+Fifth Offense Driver's license suspension: Varies by time between charges.
+A license reinstatement fee ranging from \$50 to \$1,200, depending on the specifics of the situation.
+Mandatory installation of an ignition interlock device.
+Felony charge.
+License revocation: up to lifetime. \$2,000 - \$50,000 fine.
+Possible jail time of at least 2 1/2 years, or prison time between 2 1/2 years and 5 years.
 Your judge can reduce this to 24 months; otherwise, you aren't eligible for parole until you serve at least 24 months.

-- Possible vehicle registration revocation.

-- Possible motor vehicle forfeiture.

-- Possible alcohol education program.
+Possible vehicle registration revocation.
+Possible motor vehicle forfeiture.
+Possible alcohol education program.

-Campus, Local, and State Sanctions Concerning Alcohol & Drugs
+Campus, Local, and State Sanctions Concerning Alcohol and Drugs